 - Schedule monthly calls. - Provide questions to the Recipient prior to the monthly call. - Provide call summary notes to Recipient of items discussed during call.

-- Review the questions provided by CAM prior to the monthly call - Provide verbal answers to the CAM during the call. - Send an email to CAM concurring with call summary notes.
+- Review the questions provided by CAM prior to the monthly call - Provide verbal answers to the CAM during the call.

 Product: